Imatinib: Chronic myelogenous leukemia

 The U.S. Food and Drug Administration (FDA) has approved imatinib as first-line treatment for Philadelphia chromosome-positive CML, both in adults and children.
-The drug is approved in multiple contexts of Philadelphia chromosome-positive CML, including after stem cell transplant, in blast crisis, and newly diagnosed.
+The drug is approved in multiple contexts of Philadelphia chromosome-positive CML, including after stem cell transplant, in blast crisis, newly diagnosed, and accelerated phase.

 Due in part to the development of imatinib and related drugs, the five-year survival rate for people with chronic myeloid leukemia increased from 31% in 1993, to 59% in 2009, to 70% in 2016.
+By 2023, the five year survival rate for people with chronic myeloid leukemia had risen to 90%.
 Starting from 2011, it became clear that CML patients who continue to respond to imatinib have the same or almost the same life expectancy as the general population.

 Gastrointestinal stromal tumors

 The FDA first granted approval for advanced GIST patients in 2002.
 On 1 February 2012, imatinib was approved for use after the surgical removal of KIT-positive tumors to help prevent recurrence.
 The drug is also approved in unresectable KIT-positive GISTs.